-Define your goal.
 Like any new project, it’s always wise to have a goal in mind.
 This objective will guide your decisions and help keep your website’s purpose clear.
 Ask yourself what you want to achieve: Do you want a platform to share your knowledge and passion?
 Do you want people to book in-person sessions with you?
 Would you like to gradually increase your online presence and following?

-Keep it simple.
 Especially in today’s online culture, our attention spans are shorter than ever so it’s wise to keep your website clean, simple, and easy to navigate.
 When considering what to include in your biography or what’s usually an ‘About Me’ section, tell visitors why you love to offer yoga classes, personal training, coaching sessions, or whatever you’re passionate about!
 Don’t overthink it and keep in mind the audience you’re trying to reach.

 Make sure your photos showcase your true, authentic self.
-For example, if you are someone who loves hanging out in handstand, then by all means, take a picture of your handstand.
+For example, if you are someone who loves hanging out in a handstand, then, by all means, take a picture of your handstand.
 But, if you’re not, then don’t!
-Your photos should be an invitation for potential students and clients to get to know who you are.
+Your photos should be an invitation for potential students to get to know who you are.

 Even if tech isn’t exactly your forte, there are non-technical steps you can take to improve your website’s visibility.
 Include a blog on your website and write relevant, consistent content that will help rank you higher in the search engine results.
 Sharing your link on other websites including your social media pages will also help the ranking of your site.
-Take a look at our recent blog post with more tips on how to level up your SEO game.
+Take a look at our blog post with more tips on how to level up your SEO game.

 This brings us to our final, bonus tip for building your first website: Have fun!
-If you have fun and remember why you do what you do, then it’ll show in your website.
-We’d love to help you get started with building your first website.
-Come find us at offeringtree.com or if you have questions or feedback, send us a note to: firstname.lastname@example.org.
+If you have fun and remember why you teach yoga, then it’ll show on your website.
+We’d love to help you get started with building your first yoga website that will grow your business.
+Join us for a risk-free, no-pressure live demo.